 - to any legal person, entity or body in respect of any business done in whole or in part within the EU.

 US sanctions are implemented under Presidential powers (Executive Orders) and domestic legislation.
-They apply to:
+These (“primary sanctions”) apply to:

 - US citizens and permanent residents wherever located;